Stretch Demise Mandates Beneficiary Review

 The new distribution rules may totally disrupt the distribution plans of your clients.
 Even the surviving spouse, who is the most frequently used beneficiary, may require reconsideration.

 When a surviving spouse is the designated beneficiary, s/he qualifies as an eligible beneficiary and can stretch distributions over life expectancy.
-However, on the death of the spouse where the beneficiary is a child or children, distributions will generally need to comply with the 10-year rule.
-When the spouse does not need all the plan values to maintain his/her standard of living, the participant could consider making the children a partial beneficiary instead of passing the entire IRA balance to a spouse.
-This strategy can result in two 10-year distributions instead of one.
+However, on the death of the spouse where the beneficiary is an adult child or adult children, distributions will need to completed within 10 years.
+It should be noted that the Proposed Regulations to Secure 1.0 provides multiple 10-Year Rules depending on the beneficiary.
+When a beneficiary is a minor child the child can stretch distributions until age 21, but then must take the remaining balance before age 31 (within 10-years).

 How Can DBS Help?